|

 in a criminal case, a defendant shall file the notice of appeal

-Government.
-A notice of appeal filed after the announcement of a
+the Government.
+A notice of appeal filed after the announcement

 or order - is treated as filed on the date of and after the entry.